 - Start sowing vegetables without protection if your weather has warmed.
 If you are in doubt, check your soil with a soil thermometer to make sure the soil temperature has warmed to greater than 45ºF (7ºC).

-Herb Garden in Cool and Cold Regions
+Herb Garden in Zones 3-6

-- Herbs can be sown in the garden when frost has passed.
+- Herbs can be sown in the garden when the frost has passed.
 Sow seeds of chervil, dill, fennel, parsley, pot marjoram, and sorrel.

 - Perennial and biennial herbs can be lifted, divided, and replanted now.
 Look for any overgrown clumps of bergamot, chives, and fennel.

-Container Gardens in Cool and Cold Regions
+Container Gardens in Zones 3-6

 - If you garden in containers, prepare them now.
 Clean pots thoroughly.
 Move large containers outdoors and fill them with potting mix mixed with compost.